covemountainsoftware/video-tutorial-cpputest-for-qpc/README.md

 # Introduction

+This project is paired with a video tutorial.
+Check out the video
+here: <TODO: link to video when available>

 # Environment

-This project was developed and proven in Ubuntu 20.04 and 22.04.
-In theory any build or host operating system environment supported by CppUTest will be compatible with this code.
+This project was developed and proven in Ubuntu 22.04.
+In theory any build or host operating system environment supported by CppUTest 4.0 will be compatible with this code.

 ## Prerequisites